SecurityTokenStandard/EIP-Spec/Issue.md

 - MUST have a standard interface to query if a transfer would be successful and return a reason for failure.
 - MUST be able to perform forced transfer for legal action or fund recovery.
 - MUST emit standard events for minting and burning.
-- MUST be able to attach meta-data to a subsets of a user's balance such as special shareholder rights, data for transfer restrictions or document for disclosure purposes.
+- MUST be able to attach metadata to a subsets of a user's balance such as special shareholder rights, data for transfer restrictions or document for disclosure purposes.
-- MUST be able to modify meta-data at time of transfer according to token holder identity (including but not limited to investor profile such as jurisdiction or accreditation status).
+- MUST be able to modify metadata at time of transfer according to token holder identity (including but not limited to investor profile such as jurisdiction or accreditation status).
-- MAY be able to programmatically modify meta-data at time of transfer using on-chain rule engine.
+- MAY be able to programmatically modify metadata at time of transfer using on-chain rule engine.
 - MAY require all transfers to be signed by approved parties off-chain.
 - SHOULD NOT restrict the range of asset classes across jurisdictions which can be represented.
 - SHOULD be ERC20 and ERC777 compatible.